PerikiyoXD/GTAIV-GTAConnected-Patcher/README.md

 - Downloading and extracting the selected Retail patch
 - Installing it into the correct `GTAIV\Retail` folder
 - Backing up any existing `Retail` folder before replacing it
+- Writing the `Game EXE Path` to the GTA Connected registry automatically
 - Showing and copying the final `GTAIV.exe` path for use in GTA Connected

 ## Download